-TSP.gov - To access and manage your TSP account, you'll need to visit tsp.gov and log in with your username.
-You will need your account number to create a username that you will use to log in to the website.
+TSP.gov- To access and manage your TSP account, you'll need to visit tsp.gov and log in with your account number.
 Here you can view your portfolio, manage your investments, and change your future allocations.

-INSTRUCTOR NOTE: If you have misplaced or lost your account number, visit secure.tsp.gov/tsp/forgottenUserID.html to request the account number be mailed to you.
-Be sure to verify and update your address in Direct Access first.
+INSTRUCTOR NOTE: If you have misplaced or lost your account number, visit www.tsp.gov/tsp/forgottenAccount.html to request the account number be mailed to you.
+Be sure to verify and update your address in myPay or direct access first.